Aberdeenshire East: Electoral region

 The other nine constituencies of the North East Scotland region are: Aberdeen Central, Aberdeen Deeside and North Kincardine, Aberdeen Donside, Aberdeenshire West, Angus North and Mearns, Angus South, Banffshire and Buchan Coast, Dundee City East and Dundee City West.
 The region covers all of the Aberdeen City council area, the Aberdeenshire council area, the Angus council area, the Dundee City council area and part of the Moray council area.

 Constituency boundaries and council area

 Aberdeenshire is represented by four constituencies in the Scottish Parliament: Aberdeenshire East, Aberdeenshire West, Angus North and Mearns and Banffshire and Buchan Coast.

 Aberdeenshire East was created at the first periodic review of Scottish Parliament boundaries ahead of the 2011 Scottish Parliament election, and largely consists of areas that were in the former constituency of Gordon.
-The boundaries of the seat were slightly ammended at the second periodic review of Scottish Parliament boundaries in 2025, with minor changes in the boundary with the Banffshire and Buchan Coast constituency in the area around the villages of Maud and Mintlaw.
+The boundaries of the seat were slightly amended at the second periodic review of Scottish Parliament boundaries in 2025, with minor changes in the boundary with the Banffshire and Buchan Coast constituency in the area around the villages of Maud and Mintlaw.
 These changes were implemented by Boundaries Scotland in order to address the variation from the electoral quota for these two constituencies, and to recognise community ties in this area.
 At this review, the following wards of Aberdeenshire Council were used to redefine the seat: